CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

     - Ensure that the **Source data field** is set to **merged_content**.

-    - Leave the **Enrichment granularity level** as **Source field**, which is set the entire contents of the document being indexed; but note that you can change this to extract information at more granular levels, like pages or sentences.
+    - Leave the **Enrichment granularity level** as **Source field**, which sets the entire contents of the document being indexed; but note that you can change this to extract information at more granular levels, like pages or sentences.

     - Select the following enriched fields: **(3)**